Migrating from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud

 Q.

-Will the controller profile configured on the Plug-n-Play (PnP) portal be created in the Cisco SD-WAN Cloud environment?
+Will the controller profile configured on the Plug and Play (PnP) portal be created in the Cisco SD-WAN Cloud environment?

 A.

-The controller profile will be created in the Cisco SD-WAN Cloud Smart Account/Virtual Account (SA/VA) with your organization and service provider organization names.
-Also, your enterprise SA/VA will be linked to the Cisco SD-WAN Cloud SA/VA using the external management feature in PnP.
+The controller profile will be created in the Cisco SD-WAN Cloud Smart Account and Virtual Account (SA/VA) with your organization and service provider organization names.
+In addition, your enterprise SA/VA will be linked to the Cisco SD-WAN Cloud SA/VA using the external management feature in PnP.

 Q.